Disposal of unwanted medicines

 Q. I have heard that segregation of waste is no longer necessary, is this true?

 PSNC and DHSC have worked together to clarify the requirements with DEFRA and the Environment Agency (EA).
-With regard to segregation of waste, not all incinerators can handle aerosols, therefore, in some situations, the waste contractor, or NHS England and NHS Improvement may ask that the waste is segregated into aerosols, liquids and solids (including ampoules/vials).
-Unless the waste contractor or NHS England and NHS Improvement request segregation, all the waste medicines can be placed in the same container provided, so long as this does not risk contact between incompatible products.
+With regard to segregation of waste, not all incinerators can handle aerosols, therefore, in some situations, the waste contractor, or NHS England may ask that the waste is segregated into aerosols, liquids and solids (including ampoules/vials).
+Unless the waste contractor or NHS England request segregation, all the waste medicines can be placed in the same container provided, so long as this does not risk contact between incompatible products.
 See also the guidance in Safe Management of Healthcare Waste (link above).

 Q. Who is in charge of waste collections – who will pay for it?

 NHS England must make arrangements for collection of waste from the pharmacy for medicines returned from households (including from residential homes) and stock held in the pharmacy for dispensing purposes, and they will pay for that.
 Pharmacy contractors will need to purchase CD denaturing kits, (the negotiated Essential services funding, includes an element to reflect these costs) but all other costs fall to NHS England.

 Q. Can my pharmacy accept back waste medicines from a hospice?

 Possibly.
 For any premises occupied by a charity and wholly or mainly used for charitable purposes, its waste is to be treated as if it is household waste, and this can be returned to a pharmacy.
 If the hospice is not operated by a charity, and is, for example, registered as a care home providing nursing care, then its waste medicines can be returned to a pharmacy but is not part of the Essential service, and NHS England may decide not to make arrangements for its removal.

 Q. Does this mean I am obliged to accept sharps?